2/20/2025

 Joe Gilliam

-Yeah, maybe I'll just I'll bring it all back together again for each of the franchises on the on the guidance side.
-You know, you heard me reference earlier the seasonality, so we'll go through that again on the Cornell Health side.
-You know, I think we believe that the year over year growth headwind from MDRP will probably peak somewhere in Q1, certainly in the first half.
-And then ultimately this franchise can deliver kind of low single digit growth for the entirety of the year.
-Certainly ahead of what we expect will be an exciting year in 2026 with the launch of EpiOxA.
-This year is all about navigating the continued MDRP headwinds and sunsetting that were laughing some of the impact we even saw in 2024 as we make our way through this year.
-So low single digit growth in 2025 for for cornea.
+Yeah, maybe I'll just bring it all back together again for each of the franchises on the guidance side.
+You heard me reference earlier the seasonality, so I won't go through that again.
+On the corneal health side, I think we believe that the year-over-year growth headwind from MDRP will probably peak somewhere in Q1, certainly in the first half.
+And then ultimately, this franchise can deliver kind of low single-digit growth for the entirety of the year. certainly ahead of what we expect will be an exciting year in 2026 with the launch of Epioxa.
+This year is all about navigating the continued MDRP headwinds and sunsetting or lapping some of the impact we even saw in 2024 as we make our way through this year.
+So low single-digit growth in 2025 for cornea.
 You heard me talk about international growth, glaucoma and the growth expectations there of high single digits.
-And then on the US side, you know, we what I said was we expect that the combination of the LCD headwinds and volatility and the expiration of the hydrous royalty to generate flats that potentially down low single digit growth for our non-IDOS revenues in 2025.
-Obviously that's something we're going to watch closely and continue to update you all on as we as we make our way through the year.
-But when you put all that together, I think it's going to imply in your model's initial IDOS expectations that are certainly well north of 100 million for the year, which is you would expect are more weighted towards the second half and Q4 in particular, given the continued progress we expect to make throughout the year.
+And then on the U.S. side, what I said was we expect the combination of the LCD headwinds and volatility and the expiration of the hydrous royalty to generate flats that potentially down low single-digit growth for our non-IDOS revenues in 2025.
+Obviously, that's something we're going to watch closely and continue to update you all on as we make our way through the year.
+But when you put all that together, I think it's going to imply in your models initial IDOS expectations that are certainly well north of $100 million for the year, which, as you would expect, are more weighted towards the second half and Q4 in particular, given the continued progress we expect to make throughout the year.

 speaker